 The only way to find out if you have elevated radon levels in your home is to conduct a simple test.

-Franklin County Public Health has a limited supply of short term radon test kits available to residents of Franklin County.
-Click here to order your free short term radon test kit.
+Franklin County Public Health has FREE radon test kits available to residents of Franklin County and surrounding counties.
+Click here to order your short term radon test kit.